 Thiruvenkadu is situated in the Nagapattinam district.
-The place is about ten kms away from the southeast of Sirkali, Poompuhar road.
-It is said that this name has been derived from the white elephant (Airawat) of Lord Indra who meditated at this place.
+The place is about ten km away from the southeast of Sirkali, Poompuhar Road.
+It is said that this name has been derived from the white elephant (Airavata) of Lord Indra, who meditated at this place.
 It is one of the nine Navagraha temples in South India.

-Thiruvenkadu is among one of the six divine places akin to Kashi.
+Thiruvenkadu is amongst one of the six divine places akin to Kashi.
 In this place, everything is 3 in number - the holy water, presiding deity as well as the divine tree.
-Thiruvengadu belongs to the Mercury planet (Budha) among the nine planets.
+Thiruvengadu belongs to the Mercury planet (Budha) amongst the nine planets.
 The place is the one amid the fifty one Shakti Peethas.
 There are 64 Murthas of God Shiva; here the Agoramurthy form of Shiva can be seen.

 Nandi conquered the demon and threw it into the sea.
-After that, the demon acquired Sula from Shiva through severe penancae.
-After getting the Sula the demon returned with larger strength to attack the innocent crowd.
-Again, the Devas requested Shiva to save them, another time Nandi was sent by Shiva.
+After that, the demon acquired Sula from Shiva through severe penance.
+After getting the Sula, the demon returned with larger strength to attack the innocent crowd.
+Again, the devas requested Shiva to save them, another time Nandi was sent by Shiva.

 But, this time Nandi could not defeat the demon because the demon had Sula (given to him by Shiva).
 Thus, the demon injured Nandi badly with the Sula.
 The wounds on the back of Nandi can be seen on his idol.
 Enraged by the wound of Nandi, Lord Shiva opened his 3rd eye and killed the demon.
 The Agoramurthy form of Shiva which can be seen in the idol is the expression of his anger.
 It is also said that one who worships this form (Agoramurthy) of Lord Shiva can never have enemies.

 All the 8 Navagraha Sthalas are situated close to Thiruvenkadu (which is one amongst the nine Navagraha temples or Sthalas).
-Thirunallar (for Saturn or Lord Shani), Kanjanoor (for Venus or Lord Sukra), Suryanar Koil (Sun or Lord Surya), Thirunageswaram (Lord Rahu), Thingalur (for Moon or Lord Chandran), Keezhperumpallam (Lord Kethu) are located in close proximity to Thiruvenkadu.
+Thirunallar (for Saturn or Lord Shani), Kanjanoor (for Venus or Lord Sukra), Suryanar Koil (Sun or Lord Surya), Thirunageswaram (Lord Rahu), Thingalur (for Moon or Lord Chandran) and Keezhperumpallam (Lord Ketu) are located in close proximity to Thiruvenkadu.